Careers360 Logo

 Hydrophytes (Aquatic Plants): Those leaves are large in area, thin, and often have air-filled spaces to provide buoyancy; that's a water lily.

 Xerophytes (Arid Environment Plants): In arid environments, leaves are adapted to conserve water.
-Their shapes can be reduced in size and make them bigger or become modified into spines to minimize water loss.
+Their shapes can be reduced in size and made bigger, or modified into spines to minimise water loss.
 Succulents, for example, store water in fleshy leaves.

 Evergreen leaves: Thick and leathery, waxy leaves that can tolerate cold or drought conditions and stay constantly green, such as in pine trees and holly.